Business process outsourcing to India

 Business process outsourcing to India refers to the business process outsourcing services in the outsourcing industry in India, catering mainly to Western operations of multinational corporations (MNCs).

-As of 2012, around 2.8 million people work in outsourcing sector.
-Annual revenues are around $11 billion, around 1% of GDP.
-Around 2.5 million people graduate in India every year.
-Wages are rising by 10–15 percent as a result of skill shortage.
+As of 2012, India’s outsourcing industry employed around 2.8 million people and generated approximately US$11 billion in annual revenue, contributing about 1% to GDP.
+As of 2021, revenue of Indian BPO industry was estimated at US$ 38 billion.
+The Government of India launched the India BPO Promotion Scheme (IBPS) under the Digital India initiative to encourage job creation in Tier-2 and Tier-3 cities.
+India's BPO Industry handles 56% of the world's business process outsourcing.

 History

 Amex

 In the second half of the 1980s, American Express consolidated its JAPAC (Japan and Asia Pacific) back office operations into Gurgaon region.
-This centre (called the Financial Resource Centre East or FRC-E)was headed by an Expat Harry Robertson, a veteran American Express employee with Raman Roy reporting to him, Raman Roy later on quit Amex to join GE and later on started his own enterprise called Spectramind which got later on merged with Wipro and then later on started Quatrro BPO.

 General Electric

-In the 1990s Jack Welch was influenced by K.P.
-Singh, (a Delhi-based realtor) to look at Gurgaon in the NCR region as a base for back office operations.
-Pramod Bhasin, the India head of G.E. hired Raman Roy and several of his management from American Express to start this enterprise called GECIS (GE Capital International Services).
+In the 1990s, General Electric launched back-office operations in Gurgaon under Pramod Bhasin, with Raman Roy leading the initiative.
+This operation, known as GE Capital International Services (GECIS), pioneered voice-based outsourcing from India before being spun off as Genpact in 2004.
 Raman for the first time tried out voice operations out of India.
 The operations in India were the Beta site for the GE Six sigma enterprise, as well.
 The results made GE ramp up their Indian presence and look at other locations.

 In 2004 GECIS was spun off as a separate legal entity by GE, called Genpact.
 GE has retained a 40% stake and sold a 60% stake for $500 million to two equity companies, Oak Hill Capital Partners and General Atlantic Partners.